kindermannhubert/GridAiGames/README.md

 2. Player wants to do more than one action
 3. Player wants to do unsupported/unknown action.

-Disqualification means that player will will die.
+Disqualification means that player will die.

 ### How to create custom AI?
 1. Create new .NET class library.